 We next compare Method (1) to Method (3), which allows for updated expenditure weights each year.
 Here we find an estimated difference between Method (1) and Method (3) of increase of about 0.36% per year.
 We find an upward bias in the Method (3) measure of food at home to be upward biased by 15.7%.
 If we compare Method (4), the biennial update method, we find the estimated average difference to be 0.42% per year.
-In terms of Method (4) the 0.42% per year difference is 18.3%.
+In terms of Method (4), which is probably most similar to the calculation of the BLS CPI-U for food at home, the 0.42% per year difference is 18.3%.
 The years 1998-2001 were generally a period of low inflation, but we still find significant difference in estimates of the food price indices dues to shift towards lower price outlets.
 We find an upward bias in the range of 14.0% to 18.3% in the estimate of the CPI for food at home because of the use of the BLS linking procedure.
 Thus, updating the expenditure weights significantly reduces the bias in the estimated price index